Arts Management Concentration FAQ

 Our students have been employed or completed internships with organizations such as the Baltimore Museum of Art, Pennsylvania Ballet, Peabody Conservatory of Music, Wide Angle Youth Media, Baltimore Symphony Orchestra, Joy of Motion Dance Center, New York City Ballet, Young Audiences of Maryland, Center Stage, Kennedy Center, Studio Theatre, Baltimore Clayworks, National Gallery of Art, Museum of Contemporary Art/Denver, National Music Festival, and dozens more.
 Several students have started their own nonprofits or have attended graduate school, including programs at Goucher, Columbia University, the Pratt Institute, Roehampton University and Sotheby's in London.

-What about international opportunities in Arts Management?
+Are there international opportunities in Arts Management?

 How many credits will I need?